Dr Anne Witchard

 I have taught at the University of Westminster since 2006.
 I received my BA in English Literature at the University of North London (1997) and PhD in English Literature at Birkbeck College, University of London (2003).
 My key areas of teaching and research interest are in Gothic, the Fin de Siècle, and Modernism.
 My research interests centre on British and Chinese cultural relations.
 I received an AHRC Research Development Network Grant: Translating Cultures for the project China in Britain: Myths and Realities (2012-2014).

 My teaching lies principally in the areas of nineteenth and early-twentieth-century literature and culture.
-I am module leader for the core BA English level-four module The Victorians, and core level-five module Modernism and the Early Twentieth Century.
-I also teach on the BA module, Reading Gothic, and MA module, London and Modernism.
+I am module leader for the core BA English level-six module Modernism, and MA module London and Modernism.
+I also teach on the BA module, Monsters.

 I am particularly interested in Sino-British cultural relations through the early-twentieth century.